About a-team Marketing Services

 Subscribe to our newsletter

-Earlier this month, Behavox unveiled its Intelligent Archive: an AI driven platform designed to collapse the barriers between voice, chat and trade data into a single, cloud native repository.
+Earlier this month, Behavox revealed its Intelligent Archive product, an AI-driven platform designed to collapse the barriers between voice, chat and trade data into a single, cloud native repository, had significantly reduced compliance investigation times.

 Early adopters report up to a 40 % reduction in investigation cycle times, alongside as much as a 52 % drop in total archiving costs, by replacing fragmented point solutions with contextual AI that surfaces relationships and anomalies in seconds.